-The ornate palacio at Xlapak (shla-pak) is quite a bit smaller than those at nearby Kabah and Sayil, measuring only about 20m in length.
-It’s decorated with the inevitable Chac masks, columns and colonnettes and fretted geometric latticework of the Puuc style.
+The ornate palacio at Xlapak (shla-pak), also spelled Xlapac, is quite a bit smaller than those at nearby Kabah and Sayil, measuring only about 20m in length.
+It’s decorated with the inevitable Chaac masks, columns and colonnettes and fretted geometric latticework of the Puuc style.
 The building is interesting and on a bit of a lean.

 Plenty of motmots brighten up the surrounding forests.
-From the entrance gate at Sayil, it’s 6km east to the entrance gate at Xlapak.
-The name means ‘Old Walls’ in Maya and was a general term among local people for ancient ruins.
+The name Xlapak means ‘Old Walls’ in Maya and was a general term among local people for ancient ruins.

 Xlapak is about 10km east of the Ruta Puuc junction with Hwy 261.